Skip to main content

 Configure and start the relayer

-When prompted, press Enter to accept the default values for Source Account and Target Account.
+When prompted, press Enter to accept the default values for Chain A Account and Chain B Account.

 The output looks like: